-- Identify and inventory organisms such as plants and animals or micro-organisms and fungi
+- Identify and inventory plants and animals or micro-organisms and fungi

-- Organize and implement field studies to analyze and monitor such things as population dynamics, genetics, or habitat
+- Organize and carry out field studies to analyze and monitor things like population dynamics, genetics, or habitat

 - Take samples and conduct tests in laboratories